ooni/ooni.org/content/post/2022-iran-blocks-social-media-mahsa-amini-protests/index.md

 * Out of 347 DNS lookups resolving ``edge-chat.instagram.com``, 293 (84%) failed and the most common failure was a timeout, which happened 277 times.
 The 54 lookups that succeeded returned valid IPv4 and IPv6 addresses 51 times, and [bogon](https://en.wikipedia.org/wiki/Bogon_filtering) IP addresses 3 times.
-* Out of 132 TCP connect attempts using non-bogon IP addresses resolved for measured URL’s domain`, 132 (100%) timed out.
+* Out of 132 TCP connect attempts using non-bogon IP addresses resolved for measured URL’s domain, 132 (100%) timed out.

 We therefore mostly observe TCP/IP blocking, with some additional DNS blocking.
 The presence of bogon IP addresses results in measurements being annotated as “confirmed blocked”, while other failures are annotated as “anomalies”.

 ### Blocking of Apple App Store